 Q: Why Vashta Narada?
 Isn’t that an evil monster from Doctor Who series?

 A: No. Beings from Doctor Who were called Vashta Nerada, and they were not evil, please watch the episode one more time, carefully.
 Their natural habitat (forest, trees) was destroyed to make a galactic library.
 Naturally, they were a scavenging species, keeping the ecosystem clean.
 But when forcefully removed from their environment and trapped, they turned into predators.
 Think of shadow and the unconscious.
 But yes, I am a big Doctor Who fan because nothing in that show is what it seems to be at first, superficial, judgmental glance.
+At least, that’s how it used to be before they started being preachy in latest seasons.

 I picked the name jokingly for my Facebook account years ago, because it sounded so damn good when Tennant was saying it.
 And because I wanted to avoid people from workplace at the time poking around my profile, so I didn’t use my real name for the new account.